'The Conversation' You Need to Have This Holiday Season

 (MORE: How Strong Is Your Living Will?)

 The holiday season is a natural time to conduct these conversations, as families gather, perhaps with children or siblings.
-Goodman's team hopes to spur those talks with its "Gift of Conversation" campaign.
-By clicking a wrapped-gift icon on the project's website, visitors can send friends or family members a link to download the starter kit.
+Goodman's team hopes to spur those talks with its "Gift of Conversation" campaign, which enables visitors to send friends or family members a link to download the starter kit, with a personalized message.
 "This conversation is a gift to your family," Goodman says.
 "We want you to start this conversation with the people you love, either because you may have to make decisions for them or because they may have to make decisions for you.
 They should know what your feelings are."

 And it's not just a discussion for adult children to have with their aging parents.
 It's something every adult should talk about with whoever may one day be in a position to speak for them because of chronic illness, dementia or any other life-changing setback.
 Goodman says that her team's mantra is, "It's too soon until it's too late."

 "We all know," she says, "we should be having these conversations without waiting for some mysterious time that may well be too late."